DyNaMo-INSERM/PyDyCoil/README.md

 ### Installation
 - The scripts are compatible with Python 3.10 or higher
 - Required Python libraries: pandas (reading CSV files), numpy (numerical operations), scipy (curve fitting), matplotlib (plotting), seaborn (statistical visualization)
 - Install Anaconda distribution that includes Python, Spyder IDE (used in our paper) and most libraries preinstalled.
-If any dependencies are missing in your environment, they can be installed using, for example:
+If any dependencies are missing in your virtual environment, they can be installed using, for example:
 ```bash
 pip install pandas numpy scipy matplotlib seaborn
 ```